vladinator1000/blog/content/blog/why-i-left-webflow.md

 date: 2024-01-19
 ---

 Today is my 30th birthday.
-What a great opportunity to share a huge change in my life.
+A great opportunity to share a huge change in my life.
 I left my job as a platform engineer at Webflow!
 Let me tell you about what it was like to work there and what comes next.

 ### 1. Working at Webflow